-‘Ohi’a rust or Puccinia rust (Puccinia psidii Winter) is a rust apparently native to parts of the American tropics.
-It was first described on Psidium pomiferum in Brazil in 1884 (Loope and La Rosa 2008).
-Puccinia psidii is unusual among rusts in having a wide host range, which is believed, so far, to include all the species in the family Myrtaceae.
-The full host range of P. psidii is unknown (Loope 2009).
+Ōhi‘a rust, also called guava rust in Brazil, myrtle rust, or Puccinia rust (Austropuccinia psidii (G. Winter) Beenken), formerly Puccinia psidii Winter) is a rust apparently native to parts of the American tropics.
+Rusts are a group of pathogenic fungi within the order Pucciniales. Ōhi‘a rust was first described on guava (Psidium pomiferum) in Brazil in 1884 (Loope and La Rosa 2008).
+Austropuccinia psidii is unusual among rusts in having a wide host range, which is believed, so far, to include all the species in the family Myrtaceae.
+More than 450 species have been identified as hosts (Stewart et al. 2018).
+The full host range of A. psidii is unknown (Loope 2009).

-As of late 2010, the strain introduced to Hawai`i is causing little damage to ‘ohi’a trees – despite the presence of multitudes of spores released by the rust’s infestation of the invasive non-native shrub rose apple (Syzygium jambos) (Loope and LaRosa 2008).
-This is fortunate because ‘ohi’a trees overwhelmingly dominate approximately 80% of Hawai`i’s remaining native forest.
-A persistent, severe infestation of Puccinia rust that destroyed new growth on ‘ohi’a trees would cause crown dieback, low reproduction (few mature flower buds, young fruit), reduced seedling numbers, and, eventually, death of the mature trees.
-Loss of ‘ohi’a could result in significant changes to the structure, composition, and potentially, the function, of forests on a landscape level.
+The new outbreak is alarming because ‘ōhi‘a trees overwhelmingly dominate approximately 80% of Hawai`i’s remaining native forest.
+A persistent, severe infestation of Austropuccinia rust that destroys new growth on ‘ohi’a trees causes crown dieback, and, eventually, death of the mature trees.
+Loss of ‘ōhi‘a could result in significant changes to the structure, composition, and potentially, the function, of forests on a landscape level.
 ‘Ohi’a forests are home to the Islands’ one native terrestrial mammal (Hawaiian hoary bat) and 30 species of forest birds – especially the unique honeycreeper endemic subfamily.
-Eighteen of 19 extant Hawaiian honeycreepers in the main Hawaiian islands, including 12 of 13 species listed as endangered by the U.S. Fish and Wildlife Service, depend on ‘ohi’a for critical habitat (Loope and LaRosa 2008).
+Eighteen of 19 extant Hawaiian honeycreepers in the main Hawaiian islands, including 12 of 13 species listed as endangered by the U.S. Fish and Wildlife Service, depend on ‘ōhi‘a for critical habitat (Loope and LaRosa 2008).
 Increased light reaching the forest floor following canopy dieback would increase the likelihood of invasion by light-loving non-native species, of which Hawai`i has dozens.
-Loss of ‘ohi’a would thus also damage habitat for one-third to one-half of Hawai`i’s approximately 300 endangered plant species (Loope and LaRosa 2008) through encouraging non-native competitors and changing understory environmental conditions.
+Loss of ‘ōhi‘a would thus also damage habitat for one-third to one-half of Hawai`i’s approximately 300 endangered plant species (Loope and LaRosa 2008) through encouraging non-native competitors and changing understory environmental conditions.

 There is strong evidence of host specialization among the various strains of this pathogen, since the strain of the pathogen associated with one host plant species often does not infect other plant species known to be hosts (Loope 2009).
 For example, the strain (genotype) of the pathogen now in Hawai`i does not utilize many of the species known to be infected by the rust elsewhere, including common guava (a widespread invasive on the Islands) (Loope 2009).